Skip to content

 Will insurance costs keep rising?

-It’s impossible to predict where car insurance costs will be in a year and we don’t have a crystal ball but we can use our data to estimate what might happen.
+It’s impossible to predict where car insurance costs will be in a year, but we can use our data to estimate what might happen.

-We can also look at wider market conditions, which have been driving up costs.
+We can also look at wider market conditions, which have been driving up costs recently.
 Inflation has been steadily rising over the last few years, pushing up the cost of labour and energy prices, and if it were to continue upwards, insurance costs would be likely to rise too.

-However, inflation has been brought down, and currently sits at 5.1%.
-While this is above the government's target of 2%, it’s a lot lower than it was at the start of 2023.
+However, inflation has been coming down in the last few months and currently sits at 2.6%.
+While this is still slightly above the government's target of 2%, it’s a lot lower than it was at the start of 2023.

 How to get cheaper car insurance